Sports Association Permitted to Publish Player Suspensions Online

-The plaintiff claims against the defendant sports association for the omission of the publication of an entry on its homepage.
+The plaintiff is suing the defendant sports association for an injunction against the publication of an entry on its homepage.

 The publication of such penalty overviews on the homepage of the federation is expressly intended in the competition regulation there.